emekasage/covid-vaccine-bk-sys/README.md

-# Covid Vaccone Booking App
+# Covid Vaccine Booking App

 This app allows users to book a covid vaccine appointment in centers all around Nigeria.